prch198/Assignment/README.md

 Element is located using id, xpath, tagname.

 Utility:
-BaseTest:- It contains Webdriver initialization, launching, page initializeation and closing of browser.
+BaseTest:- It contains Webdriver initialization, launching, page initialization and closing of browser.
 Action:- Contains method to perform action like click, enter text.

 Tests: